statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 Since the channel only closes from a `Challenge` state, and the channel only enters a challenge state when the adjudicator sees a supported state, Alice must have been, at some point in time, satisfied with any state that the channel closes with.
 However, it may not close with the latest state.

-Assume that Bob has become malicious, and he is willing to consume an exorbitant amount of resources to grieve Alice.
+Assume that Bob has become malicious, and he is willing to consume an exorbitant amount of resources to grief Alice.
 Suppose the state is currently `Open(m)`, and Alice holds a supported state `s` with turn `n >= m`.
 Can Alice guarantee that, in a constant number of actions, she can ensure the channel can only close with a state at turn at least `n`?
 She can trivially accomplish this if she can move the state's `turnNumRecord` to be at least `n`, since the `turnNumRecord` is non-decreasing: